perecornella/thesis-nyu/README.md

 Pere Cornellà - 12/12/2024

+🚀 If your computer supports Bash scripting (e.g., Linux, macOS, or Windows with a Bash shell installed), you can simply double-click run.command to execute the program.
+Ensure the script has executable permissions (chmod +x run.command on Unix-like systems) before running.

 **⚙️ Instructions to set up the GUI**
 1. Make sure you have the last version of the repo.
 2. Set up a python virtual environment ```python3 -m venv ./venv``` (change python3 to your interpreter).